AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48216-auto-increment-of-inventory-source-item-table-increases-on-the-update-operation.md

 ---
 title: "ACSD-48216: AUTO_INCREMENT of inventory_source_item table increases on UPDATE operation"
-description: Apply the ACSD-XXXXX patch to fix the Adobe Commerce issue where AUTO_INCREMENT of the inventory_source_item table increases on UPDATE operation.
+description: Apply the ACSD-48216 patch to fix the Adobe Commerce issue where AUTO_INCREMENT of the inventory_source_item table increases on UPDATE operation.
 ---

 # ACSD-48216: *AUTO_INCREMENT* of *inventory_source_item* table increases on *UPDATE* operation